hdorgeval/testcafe-starter/step-filters/README.md

 A step-filter is technically the same as a given/when/then step.

-When a step-filter executes it should only finish it's execution with either:
+When a step-filter executes it should finish it's execution with either:

 ```js
 import {t} from "testcafe";